-In this section, the text combines the narrative of the search of the Pandavas for set in the context of a place already bursting with power and personality, a place set inside of an entire region that belongs to Shiva.
-Their actions are set in the context of other activities and outcomes of a visit to Kedarnath: drinking and bathing, becoming
+In this section, the text combines the narrative of the search of the Pandavas for Shiva with a detailed description of Kedarnath and environs.
+The Pandavas' search is set in the context of a place already bursting with power and personality, a place set inside of an entire region that belongs to Shiva.
+Their actions are set in the context of other activities and outcomes of a visit to Kedarnath: drinking and bathing, becoming Shiva, and worship using pearls.